ropensci/roweb3/content/blog/2021-03-04-r-universe-buildsystem/index.md

 ## Part 1: Package repositories as monorepos

 The package monorepo is the first core idea of R-universe.
-Every package universe is generated from a registry file, which lists the packages and corresponding git repositories.
+Every package universe is generated from a registry file, which lists the packages and corresponding Git repositories.
 The format is modeled after [rOpenSci's official package registry](http://ropensci.github.io/roregistry/packages.json) and consists of a simple JSON structure:

 ```json
 [